btebandeke/usb-pos-printer/README.md

 # PosPrinter

 PosPrinter is a custom NodeJs project that supports printing of receipts via USB on POS printers.
-Single transaction and multiple item receipts are supported
+Single transaction and multiple item receipts are supported.
+This project was inspired by two npm packages; [node-thermal-printer](https://github.com/Klemen1337/node-thermal-printer) and [node-escpos](https://github.com/song940/node-escpos) and equally borrows a lot of their code to allow seamless print jobs from HTTP requests

 ## Installation